-If you haven't been in California and you're not using to seeing these warnings they can seem scary.
+If you haven't been in California and you're not used to seeing these warnings they can seem scary.
 Californians are so used to them that the warnings are almost invisible.
 Here's a short list of items: Coffee, Chocolate, House Plants, Disney Land and Cell Phones.

 What is Proposition 65?

 In 1986, California prop 65 was voted in with the intent of allowing California residents to know which cancer causing chemicals they were exposing themselves to.
 A list of chemicals has been established, and new compounds are regularly added to the list.
 From 30 chemicals listed at its creation in 1986, the list has grown to over 800 chemical elements and compounds.